Mossaaba/aws-bootcamp-cruddur-2023/journal/week1.md

     - Run the app (front-end and back-end) locally.
     - Run each application with Docker.
+    - Build and run docker image using Dockerfile.
     - Run both with Docker Compose.
     - Write Flask notification using OpenAPI.
     - Add a new React page.

 * Security videos :

-   - Why i should care about docker sucrity : because most toolS USE IT and have to be secure
+   - Why i should care about docker sucrity.
-   - Snan in anbrew
-   - Manged container service ECS ,
+   - Manged container service ECS.
-   - Unmaged spending a lot of time to update
+   - Unmaged containers cost a lot of time to update.
-   - Best practise for containirasion
+   - Learn about the best practise for containirasion
      - Use Synk open source to sacan and get suggestion (SRC) (https://app.snyk.io/org/mossaaba/project/6d809264-2847-4b38-9daf-4092a461c0fc)
      - Should have a secrete manager
      - How to use aws seceret manager
      - AWS Inspector/Clair to scane imgage docker / container / instance / lammbda
      - Scan images with Synk localy

 ### Hand-On